ncstate-delta/moodle-mod_zoom/README.md

 JWT will be deprecated in June 2023.
 To create an account-level JWT app the 'JWT' permission is required.

-See https://marketplace.zoom.us/docs/guides/build/jwt-app.
-You will need to create a JWT app and that will generate the API key and secret.
+You will need to [create a JWT app](https://developers.zoom.us/docs/platform/build/jwt-app/) and that will generate the API key and secret.

 ## Installation

-1. Install plugin to mod/zoom.
-More details at https://docs.moodle.org/en/Installing_plugins#Installing_a_plugin
+1. [Install plugin](https://docs.moodle.org/en/Installing_plugins#Installing_a_plugin) to the /mod/zoom folder in Moodle.
-2. Once you install the plugin you need to set the following settings to enable the plugin:
+2. After installing the plugin, the following settings need to be configured to use the plugin:

 - Zoom account ID (mod_zoom | accountid)
 - Zoom client ID (mod_zoom | clientid)